paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ***<u>From Wikipedia</u>***:

 > An **exponential moving average (EMA)**, also known as an **exponentially weighted moving average (EWMA)**,[[5\]](https://en.wikipedia.org/wiki/Moving_average#cite_note-5) is a first-order [infinite impulse response](https://en.wikipedia.org/wiki/Infinite_impulse_response) filter that applies weighting factors which decrease [exponentially](https://en.wikipedia.org/wiki/Exponential_decay).
-The weighting for each older [datum](https://en.wikipedia.org/wiki/Data) decreases exponentially, never reaching zero.
+The weighting for each older [datum](https://en.wikipedia.org/wiki/Data) decreases, never reaching zero.
 The graph at right shows an example of the weight decrease.

  ***<u>From Me (Paul Marrington):</u>***

 > An **exponential moving average** is a way to calculate an average where old values have less impact on the average than more recent ones.

-Financial calculations often make use of EMA, but I use it mainly for IoT.
-Many devices can read wildly until the settle down.
+Financial calculations often make use of EMA, but I use it for IoT.
+Many devices can give jittery readings until they settle down.
 Then real-world interactions make then inaccurate again.
 A good example is a compass or magnetometer.
-Walk past a mass of steel, and they are attracted - just like an engineer.
+Walk past a mass of steel, and it attracts them - just like an engineer.
 EMA dampens the variations.
 It is also useful when merging IoT data.

 #### EMA Initialisation